Wenatchee Confluence State Park

 Park Overview

-Wenatchee Confluence State Park spans the historic meeting point of two of Washington’s great rivers, where the Columbia River continues its 470-mile journey to the Pacific Ocean and the 53-mile Wenatchee River completes its dramatic descent from Lake Wenatchee through Tumwater Canyon.
-The park is bifurcated by the Wenatchee River into distinct north and south sections connected by a footbridge, creating diverse recreational and ecological experiences within a single destination.
+Two of Washington’s great rivers meet at Wenatchee Confluence State Park, where the Columbia continues its journey to the Pacific and the Wenatchee completes its dramatic descent from Lake Wenatchee through Tumwater Canyon.
+The park reflects this meeting of waters with its own split personalityโdivided into north and south sections by the Wenatchee River, each offering different experiences.

 Activities & Recreation